robert-hh/CS1237/README.md

 Read ADC data into a buffer.
 The buffer must be an array of a 4 byte signed data type like "i".
 Using the standard driver the call will return immediately, while the data is collected.
-One can use the method data_avail() to test, whether the data acquisition is finished.
-The data in the buffer is **NOT** sign corrected and in the correct range until data_avail() has been called.
+One can use the flag data_acquired of the cs1237 object to test, whether the data acquisition is finished.
+The data in the buffer is **NOT** sign corrected and in the correct range until data_acquired is True.
 The polling driver will not return until the data acquisition is finished.

-### ready = cs1237.data_avail():
-Tell, whether the data acquisition is finished.
-If so, the method returns True.
-A call to buffer_avail() will as well correct the sign of the data and in case of PIO it will shift the data into the proper range.

 ### cs1237.get_config()